 It forms a silica matrix causing a thickening of the epidermal layers resulting in stronger plants more able to reduce lodging and an increased ability to handle stress conditions.

 The function of Silicon is to protect the plant from various biotic and abiotic stresses.
-The effect of Si on plant growth becomes obvious under stress conditions but usually not under non-stressed conditions.
+The effect of plant available Silicon on plant growth becomes obvious under stress conditions but usually not under non-stressed conditions.
 (Epstein 1994).

 How potassium silicates increase resistance to stress: